 Some travelers become infected while traveling but do not get sick until they return home.
 Be aware of any illness or symptoms during your trip or after you return home.
 See your health care provider if you get sick and tell where you have traveled and when you were there.
 Your doctor may order blood or urine tests to look for Zika or other similar viral diseases like dengue or chikungunya.

 Protect your sex partners after travel.
-Use condoms for at least eight weeks, or at least six months for men who get sick.
+Use condoms for at least three months, or at least two months if only a female partner traveled.
 If your partner is pregnant, use condoms throughout pregnancy or do not have sex.

 All pregnant women in the United States should be assessed for possible Zika virus exposure during each prenatal care visit.
 Pregnant women should not travel to areas where Zika is being spread by mosquitoes If travel cannot be avoided, pregnant women and their partners should follow steps to prevent mosquito bites and use condoms or other barriers to prevent infection every time they have sex during the pregnancy.

 Pregnant women with possible Zika exposure and signs or symptoms of Zika should be tested for Zika.
-Pregnant women who traveled to or had unprotected sex with a partner who traveled to areas where Zika is being spread by mosquitoes should talk to their health care provider and should be tested for Zika.
+Pregnant women who traveled to or had unprotected sex with a partner who traveled to areas where Zika is being spread by mosquitoes should talk to their health care provider.

-- Test all pregnant women, regardless of symptoms, who may have been exposed to Zika either sexually (i.e. had sexual contact without a barrier method with a person who lives in or has traveled to an area with Zika) or through travel to an area with Zika.
+- Pregnant women with symptoms of Zika, who may have been exposed to Zika either sexually (i.e., had sexual contact without a barrier method with a person who lives in or has traveled to an area with Zika) or through travel to an area with Zika.

-- Test any patients for Zika if they develop symptoms of Zika and report travel to an area with Zika or potential sexual exposure to a partner who lives in or traveled to an area with Zika.
+- Any patients who have experienced recent symptoms of Zika and report travel to an area with Zika or potential sexual exposure to a partner who lives in or traveled to an area with risk of Zika.

-- Submit specimens with the Vermont Department of Health Laboratory Clinical Test Request Form
+Consult the Zika Specimen Collection and Laboratory Testing Guidance document and submit specimens with the Vermont Department of Health Laboratory Clinical Test Request Form.

 Medicine such as acetaminophen may be taken to reduce fever and pain, but patients should not take aspirin or other non-steroidal anti-inflammatory drugs until dengue can be ruled out to reduce the risk of bleeding.